 Increase your income

-Increasing your income isn’t always a possibility, but there are options outside getting a raise.
+Increasing your income isn’t always a possibility, but there are options outside of getting a raise.
 If you typically get a tax refund, you may be able to change your tax withholding and get more money in your paycheck each month.
 Of course, that will mean you get a lower refund (if you get one at all), but you’ll have more money to use during the month.
 You might also consider working part-time or making money on the side with a hobby.
-However, making more money won’t always solve your paycheck to paycheck problem.
+However, making more money won’t always solve your paycheck-to-paycheck problem.